GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 #### First-Party Sets

-If you set cookies for cross-site contexts, but only across sites you own—like you host a service on your .com that's used by your .co.uk—then you should follow **[First-Party Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/)**.
+If you set cookies for cross-site contexts, but only across sites you own—for example, you host a service on your .com that's used by your .co.uk—then you should follow **[First-Party Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/)**.
 This proposal defines a way of declaring which sites you want to form a set and then marking cookies as "SameParty" so that they are only sent for contexts